top of page

 How do the courses work?

-Students in our Th.A., Th.B., M.Th (Coursework), and M.T.S. programs have up to 20-weeks to complete an asynchronous (at your own pace) course.
+Students in our Th.A., Th.B., M.Th.
+(Coursework), and M.T.S. programs have up to 20-weeks to complete an asynchronous (at your own pace) online course.
 These courses involve completing readings, watching lectures, writing assignments, and often completing a research paper while under the oversight of a member of our faculty.
 Students enrolled in our M.Th.
-(Research) and Th.D. programs work directly with a supervisor in creating a research plan and producing a completed thesis or dissertation.
+(Research) program work directly with a supervisor in creating a research plan and producing a completed thesis.
+Students enrolled in our Th.D. program complete several doctoral-level courses and then work directly with a supervisor in producing a doctoral dissertation.
 For details about each individual program, click here.

 How much does each program cost?